MariaF7117/MariaF7117.github.io/README.md

 With Docker set up and your project created, we delved into the world of database interaction.
 You learned how to create a MariaDB database using phpMyAdmin and established a connection to it.
 The tutorial walked you through the process of creating a user table and even allowed you to test your database by registering a new user.

-By following this tutorial, you've gained a strong foundation in working with PHP and MariaDB.
+By following this tutorial, you've gained a foundation in working with PHP and MariaDB.
 These skills will be invaluable as you continue your web development journey, allowing you to build dynamic, data-driven web applications with confidence.
 Keep exploring and experimenting with databases, as there's no better way to solidify your understanding and take your development skills to the next level.
 Happy coding!

 ## References